vedangwartikar/academic-kickstart-1/content/home/experience.md

   location = "Pune, India"
   date_start = "2019-06-29"
   date_end = "2019-11-11"
-  description = """Working on a Zero trust security framework model that allows corporate employees to work securely from any location eliminating the need of VPNs.
+  description = """Worked on a Zero trust security framework model that allows corporate employees to work securely from any location eliminating the need of VPNs.
 Check out the project <a href="https://github.com/chaitanyarahalkar/Quick-Heal-Project">here</a>. """

 [[experience]]